-All fundraising activities must be approved by the administrator over activities.
+All fundraising activities must be approved by the administrator over fundraising.
+ANY COLLECTION OF MONEY FROM STUDENTS OR PARENTS MUST INCLUDE A FUNDRAISING FORM.
 Fundraising Approval Forms must be completed in detail prior to administrative review.
 These forms are located in the Building 4 SLC Office.
 All fundraising activities/projects by any school, group within the school, connected with, or in the name of the school, are to contribute to the educational experiences of students and should not be in conflict with the overall instructional program.